 4. Mistakes help you learn.

-We all make mistakes it is human nature; however we strive to avoid this.
-This can’t always be avoided and its vital to learn from these mistakes.
+We all make mistakes as it is human nature; however, we strive to avoid this.
+This can’t always be avoided, and its vital to learn from these mistakes.
 I have found that they can teach you more than you might think.

 These are the aspects I believe will help one to learn, grow and to gain vital experience throughout ones career.